joleskins/StickTrick/README.md

 # StickTrick
 Let me first clarify that this is in absolutely no way close to complete.
 That said, it is kind of playable once you're past the initial setup.
-Since this is in a very early stage and I've had minimal external testing, I'd love if you could report issues that you find.
-There's a big chance I might not have noticed issues, or they might not even happen on my end
+Since this is in a very early stage and I've had minimal external testing, I'd love if you could report issues that you find

 Rock Band drums environment for Etterna. **So far only pump it up mode is fully supported (4 heads and kick)**